creative-sizzle/wn-redirect-plugin/README.md

 ## Requirements

-* October CMS 2.1 or higher.
+* Winter CMS 1.1 or higher.
 * PHP version 7.4 or higher.
 * PHP extensions: `ext-curl` and `ext-json`.